tirtharajsinha/bostas/README.md

     </li>
     <li>
     Now time to install Bostas.
-       ```
-        pip install bostas
-       ```

         No need to install dependencies like selenium,beautifulsoup4 as bostos comes with it's own dependency.
         <br><br>You are all set to roll.
     </li>
     <li><b>Use this starter plate to active your bot </b> <br>Make sure you have an account on your terget site.
 Cuz anonymously you can't enter on social media sites.
-    ```
-        from bostas import instabot # for instagram heist
-        from selenium import webdriver
-        # replace with the "PATH" in your local mechine of the installer file of newly downloaded  webdriver.
-        # like "C:/Users/USER/Downloads/edgedriver_win32/msedgedriver.exe" // for edge driver.
-        # get more help on google.
-        driver = webdriver.Edge("PATH")
-        insta = instabot.InstaBot(mydriver=driver)
-        # login to instagram account
-        insta.login("username", "passward")
-        # this will take you to home page of your account.
-        # You can set more action using the in-built function like....
-        # insta.LikeCommentByUsername(target="user",like=True,comment=True)
-        # learn more on Documentation.

-        ```
     </li>
     <li></li>
     <li></li>